 RSI is a condition which can flare up whenever someone is performing a repetitive physical task over prolonged periods, as can happen in anything from a factory job to an office role.
 Causes could be:

 - Repetitive tasks performed at work such as typing, drilling or using cleaning equipment

 - Not being given ergonomic tools to relieve pressure on hands and wrists

 - Using vibrating equipment, such as machinery employed in manufacture or construction

 Symptoms of RSI include tenderness and aching in the affected area or throbbing in the hands and wrists.
 Tingling, numbness and tendon and nerve problems are all often reported too.

 Two diseases that fall under the category of RSI are vibration white finger and hand-arm vibration.
 Hand-arm vibration affects the whole arm, blood vessels, nerves, joints and muscles.
 It develops in people who work with vibrating machinery.
 Vibration white finger is like hand-arm vibration syndrome and can cause digits to change colour, as well as tingling and numbness.

 You can claim against the employer responsible for the situation which caused your RSI to develop.
 They have a duty to ensure all workers are able to do their jobs without succumbing to illnesses like RSI.
 They should provide ergonomic equipment and allowing you to take small breaks from repetitive tasks to stop RSI and its symptoms from developing.

-The exact amount relies on your injury.
-For a moderate wrist issue, you could claim between £9,000 and £17,500 in compensation, although severe wrist injuries could mean between £34,000 and £42,750.
+The exact amount depends on the severity and impact of your injury.
+For a moderate wrist issue that leaves you with persistent pain, for example, you could claim between £11,040 and £21,480 in compensation.
+Whereas more serious damage and permanent disability could mean awards up to £34,340.
 You can calculate the amount you might be entitled to by using our Compensation Guide, or call us and have one of our experts give you a better idea.